 If I was to get one again I’d get a Cybex Priam for home and Babyzen Yoyo for travel.

-- Clothes, but including Footed pajamas – You don’t want to fight with socks all the time.
+Clothes, but including Footed pajamas – You don’t want to fight with socks all the time.
 My kids lived in bamboo footies the first few months and I think most parents would agree with me.
+Later, we pretty much moved into organic cotton bodysuits and bottoms.

 Maybe needed for some parents: